sensu/sensu-docs/content/sensu-go/5.19/guides/scale-event-storage.md

 {{% notice note %}}
 **NOTE**: Paths and service names may vary based on your operating system.
 {{% /notice %}}

+This section describes how to configure PostgreSQL streaming replication in three steps.

+### Step 1: Create and add the replication role

 If you have administrative access to Postgres, you can create the replication role: